Jared Cook Player Prop Bets for NFL Week 11 | Los Angeles vs. Pittsburgh 11/21/2021

 - In his one matchup against the Steelers, Cook's 116 receiving yards total is 88.5 more than his over/under for Sunday's game (27.5).

-- Cook did not have a touchdown catch in that contest against the Steelers.
+- Cook did not have a touchdown catch in that game against the Steelers.

 - Note: Cook's stats vs. Steelers date back to 2016.

-- The Steelers have the NFL's 10th-ranked pass defense this season, allowing 244.3 yards per game through the air.
+- The 244.3 passing yards the Steelers give up per game makes them the NFL's 10th-ranked pass defense this season.

-- With 12 passing TDs allowed this year, the Steelers defense is ranked third in the NFL.
+- The Steelers have allowed 12 touchdowns through the air (1.3 per game).
+They are third in the league in that category.

 Recent Performances